 Scientific studies show that avoiding allergenic foods while breastfeeding and delaying the introduction of foods after the 1st year of life is proven ineffective at preventing food allergies.
 Sadly, this recommendation is an international guideline!
 As we’ve said, the field is a bit behind the times, which is why we’re so passionate about offering research-backed info.

 So you’ve waited for 6-months and your baby is thriving without any reactions.
 How do you reintroduce foods into their diet?

 Direct Food Introduction Is Best For Your Food Allergy Baby

 We understand some parents might not like this answer because it leads to fear.
-As a mama, you’ve been producing allergen-free breastmilk for at least 6 months, so you know your baby has been safe.
+As a food allergy warrior, you’ve been producing allergy-friendly breastmilk for at least 6 months, so you know your baby has been safe.
 You and your spouse have been diligently reading every label and making allergy-free dinners.
 You’ve all put in the work to make sure your baby is safe.